 Obviously a study based upon a single event, even though the sample size is reasonably large, cannot be considered to a definitive proof that dogs can anticipate earthquakes.
 However, taken together I believe that these results are internally consistent and suggest that it is dogs’ hearing abilities, specifically their sensitivity to higher frequency sounds, that allows them to serve as sensors for approaching seismic events such as earthquakes and avalanches.
 They respond to these sounds by becoming restless and distressed.
 Thus their ability to predict a forthcoming earth tremor certainly does not require some form of ESP or any other special sensory ability.

 The data reported here were presented in a scientific report read in November 2006 at the meeting of the Psychonomic Society in Houston, Texas.
-Click here for a technical report with full statistics.

 Stanley Coren is the author of many books including: Born to Bark, The Modern Dog, Why Do Dogs Have Wet Noses?
 The Pawprints of History, How Dogs Think, How To Speak Dog, Why We Love the Dogs We Do, What Do Dogs Know?
 The Intelligence of Dogs, Why Does My Dog Act That Way?
 Understanding Dogs for Dummies, Sleep Thieves, The Left-hander Syndrome